TheAEkpo/agnesekpo.com/_posts/2025-05-04-Predictions vs Prescription.md

 You know you've taken an unexpected turn in your career when your daily concerns shift from *"Will this antibiotic cause kidney failure?"* to _"Will this loop crash my machine?"_

 That’s been my journey from clinical pharmacist to data scientist.
 On the surface, these two paths couldn’t seem more different.
 One involves lab coats, compounding tools, and patient counselling at odd hours.
-The other, lines of Python code, data dashboards, and unexplained error messages at 2a.m.
-But the longer I walk this path, the more I realize how deeply connected these worlds actually are.
+The other, hundreds of lines of code, technical tools, and unexplained error messages at 2a.m.
+However, the longer I walk this path, the more I realize how deeply connected these worlds actually are.

 ## Clinical Pharmacy: Where the Answers Are Meant to Be Known